Today I am sharing 5 simple decluttering tips that I find extremely helpful.

 One thing I do as soon as I am done decluttering an area is put everything in the back of my car so it is ready to go.

-If I only have a few items and it isn’t worth my trip then I store these items in a closet until I have enough.
+If I only have a few items and it isn’t worth my trip, I store them in a closet until I have enough.
 I have found 2 donation centers that are really close to my house.

 Once the “stuff” is in my car there is no turning back!
 It’s going!